Real structures and the $\mathrm{Pin}^-(2)$-monopole equations: Real K a hler surfaces

 \section{Real K\"{a}hler surfaces}

-The purpose of this section is to prove that the $\Pin^-(2)$-monopole moduli space on a real K\"{a}hler surface can be identified with the $I$-invariant moduli space of holomophic simple pairs, or the space of $I$-invariant effective divisors.
-The moduli space of vortices is also introduced for the intermediate one.
+The purpose of this section is to prove that the $\Pin^-(2)$-monopole moduli space on a real K\"{a}hler surface can be identified with the $I$-invariant moduli space of holomorphic simple pairs, and the space of $I$-invariant effective divisors.
+The moduli space of vortices is also introduced as an intermediate object.
 The goal of this section is \corref{cor:isom1} and \corref{cor:isom}.